 Taking all of these observations into consideration, the existence of large pools of mutations with deleterious effects small enough to allow fixation in some lineages but large enough to ensure removal by selection in others is not in doubt.
+This supports the contention that traits under identical selection pressures in species with different N_e will evolve different mean phenotypes, as discussed in the context of mutation-rate evolution in the previous chapter.
+Nonetheless, significant caveats remain.

-This being said, however, a number of caveats remain.
-First, statistical limitations prevent us from knowing with certainty the full distribution of mutations of small effects, e.g., the fraction of mutations with effects $< 10^{-5}$, $< 10^{-6}$, $< 10^{-7}$, etc. This is a significant concern - as we know that N_e ranges from $\sim 10^4$ to 10^9 (Chapter 4), these are the mutations that can be utilized vs. purged in some lineages but not in others.
+First, statistical and empirical limitations prevent us from knowing with certainty the full form of the distribution of mutations of small effects, e.g., the fraction of mutations with effects $< 10^{-5}$, $< 10^{-6}$, $< 10^{-7}$, $< 10^{-8}$, etc. Thus, the exact form of these regions of the hypothetical DFEs presented in Figure 5.1 should not be taken too seriously.
+This is a significant concern.
+As we know that N_e ranges from $\sim 10^4$ to 10^9 (Chapter 4), these are the mutations that can be utilized / purged in some lineages but not in others.
+In addition, and most importantly, although most of the observations noted above address the general fitness properties of random mutations, they are disconnected from the actual cellular traits that we will wish to eventually explore.
+Further genetic dissection is essential to inform us as to the precise molecular targets and phenotypic effects of fitness-altering mutations.